aharriso11/dorset_covid/README.md

 An international comparison of cases and vaccinations per million between the UK and the European countries experiencing high case rates in autumn 2021 [is available on a separate page](international.html).

 ## Dorset daily vaccinations
-Booster or third vaccination data are not yet published to local authority level, to see national level data plots that show these [visit the relevant page of the PHE covid dashboard](https://coronavirus.data.gov.uk/details/vaccinations?areaType=nation&areaName=England).
+Booster or third vaccination data are not yet published to local authority level, to see national level data plots that show these [visit the relevant page of the UKHSA covid dashboard](https://coronavirus.data.gov.uk/details/vaccinations?areaType=nation&areaName=England).
 [![Dorset daily vaccinations](./output/daily_dorset_vaccinations.png)](./output/daily_dorset_vaccinations.png?raw=true)

 ## Dorset daily vaccinations as percentage of population